María Suárez Toro,

 The 2nd Artistic Residency was developed by two Argentine artists visiting from Panama who were “trapped with no way out” in the southern Costa Rican Caribbean due to the national strike in Panama in December against a mining project in that country.

-The 4th Artistic Residency took place in Casa Marina at the end of December with 3 students from the archeology course of the Rural Tourism degree at the Caribbean Campus of the University of Costa Rica.
+The 4th Artistic Residency took place in Casa Marina at the end of December with three students from the archeology course of the Rural Tourism degree at the Caribbean Campus of the University of Costa Rica.

 The three women from Limón proposed a collaborative residency, which allowed them to meet Ambassadors of the Sea and reorganize the scuba diving equipment warehouse of said initiative in the Caribbean.